 Disclaimer: Features, pricing, and cover options may change.
 Always verify details directly with the provider before purchasing.
 If you've noticed something incorrect, please let us know.

-Common questions about insuring your British Shorthair cat in New Zealand.
+Common questions about insuring your British Shorthair cat in Australia.

-How much does pet insurance cost for a British Shorthair in NZ?
+How much does pet insurance cost for a British Shorthair in Australia?

-Pet insurance for a British Shorthair in NZ typically costs $38 - $70 per month for comprehensive cover, $24 - $48 per month for mid-tier cover, or $10 - $20 per month for accident-only cover.
-British Shorthairs are more expensive to insure than mixed-breed cats due to their hereditary condition profile.
+Pet insurance for a British Shorthair in Australia typically costs $38 - $58 per month for comprehensive cover, $24 - $42 per month for mid-tier cover, or $10 - $20 per month for accident-only cover.
 Premiums vary depending on your cat's age, location, and chosen provider.

 Does pet insurance cover HCM in British Shorthairs?